YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 y, st = l(x, ps, st)
 ```

-  - For node level problems, you can define the graph only once and forget it.
-You can omit the key argument `initalgraph`, and call `updategraph`:
+  - You can omit the key argument `initalgraph` at initialization, and then call `updategraph` on `st`:

 ```@example demo
 g = rand_graph(5, 4, bidirected = false)